prathimacode-hub/PyAlgo-Tree/Lists/Singly Linked List/README.md

 The purpose is to create an alternative data structure to array.

-## Short description of package/script
+## Short description of script

 - Linked List is a collection of nodes that are connected through their references.
 - In Singly Linked List every node points the next node.
 Last node points to None.
-- Linked List provides insertion and deletion in O(1) time.
+- Linked List provides insertion and deletion in O(1) time and dynamic size allocation.
 - It is an alternative data structure to array.